University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 As mentioned above, the size differences between SAM, BAM and CRAM files can be surprising.
 From today's CRAM file, the converted SAM and BAM files are much larger in size.

-31G     SRR3096662_Aligned.out.sort.sam \
+37G     SRR3096662_Aligned.out.sort.sam \
-2.6G    SRR3096662_Aligned.out.sort.bam \
+~3G    SRR3096662_Aligned.out.sort.bam \
 1.56G   SRR3096662_Aligned.out.sort.cram

-A 33GB SAM file can be compressed into a 2.8GB BAM file and 1.5GB CRAM file!
+A 37GB SAM file can be compressed into a 2.8GB BAM file and 1.5GB CRAM file!
+Today's practical includes a BAM and CRAM file, but not the SAM file in order to save time copying/accessing data.

 ## Viewing alignments